5 Secrets To Design An Excellent UX Designer Resume and Get Hired

 The fact is pretty cruel.
 Resume rejection rate is pretty high which may up to 85%. shocked?
 Just try to accept it and be prepared.
 Your resume is to persuade the hiring manager you are the one who qualified to do their job in seconds.
 Keep this in your mind.

-But how to design resume?
+Then how to design resume?
 I’d like to share you some key secrets of designing a convincing UX designer resume form the following 5 parts:

 - Avoid mistakes to lower the rejection rate